gRegorLove/csrf/README.md

 };
 ```

-Add the middleware in `config/middleware.php`.
+Add the middleware to the routes and route groups you want to protect:

 ```php
 // Csrf protection middleware